Odel Kamara

-Odel Kamara (born 22 December 2003) is an English amateur boxer.
-He won a bronze medal in the 70 kg division at the 2025 World Boxing Championships.
+Odel Kamara (born 22 December 2003) is an English professional boxer.
+As an amateur he won a bronze medal in the 70 kg division at the 2025 World Boxing Championships.

-Career
+Amateur career

-Kamara won the 71 kg category at the 2024 World Boxing Cup finals in Sheffield, defeating Japan's Sewon Okazawa by unanimous decision in the final.
+Fighting out of Salisbury ABC, Kamara won the 71 kg category at the 2024 World Boxing Cup finals in Sheffield, defeating Japan's Sewon Okazawa by unanimous decision in the final.

 He was chosen to represent England in the 70 kg division at the 2025 World Boxing Championships in his hometown of Liverpool.
 In his opening bout, Kamara forced his opponent, Shpetim Bajoku from Kosovo, to take three standing eight counts before winning via unanimous decision.
 Next he knocked Canada's Kuwardeep Manu to the canvas just three seconds into the first round of their round-of-16 contest and went on to claim a unanimous decision victory.
 Kamara defeated Otgonbaataryn Byamba-Erdene of Mongolia, again via unanimous decision, in the quarter-finals.
 He lost to Kazakhstan's Torekhan Sabyrkhan via 4:1 split decision in the semi-finals and was therefore awarded a bronze medal.

+Professional career

+On 2 June 2026, Kamara announced he had left the GB Boxing set-up and was turning professional having a signed a management deal with Sam Jones.
+On 17 August 2026, he agreed a promotional contract with Eddie Hearn led Matchroom Boxing and it was revealed that he would be trained by Tony Simms.
+Two days later it was announced that Kamara would make his professional debut at the Utilita Arena in Birmingham on 3 October 2026, although his opponent was to be confirmed.

 Personal life

 Kamara's brother Kaedyn is a professional footballer.
-He is studying biomedical engineering at the University of Bolton.
+He studied biomedical engineering at the University of Bolton.
 Kamara supports Liverpool F.C.